 29.491 During the Special Abilities Phase (25) a player holding Universal Doctrine may convert five unit points of barbarian tokens or pirate cities on the map and replace them with his own units provided he could trace a path (however long) from one of his own areas to the destination area (either by sea or land).
-When tracing this path the player must hold Astronomy in order to trace over open sea areas and may not trace over land areas containing enemy units or water areas containing enemy ships.
+When tracing this path the player may not trace over land areas containing enemy units.
 Water and land components in the same area are considered two different areas for this purpose.